 Welcome to Brave Travels!

 “Wow,” messaged Ruochen, a former student who had just seen my blog.
 “There’s a lot of content!”
 It’s true.
-This post, on December 2, 2021, the third anniversary of my first post, is my 120th.
-I started my blog as writing practice, and it was supposed to be a travelogue for friends and family, but … Continue reading Welcome to Brave Travels!
+As I write this post, on December 2, 2021, the third anniversary of my first post, it is my 120th.
+I started my blog as writing practice, and it was supposed to be a travelogue for … Continue reading Welcome to Brave Travels!

 Two Trips to Tofino: Pandemic Progress